realm/realm-js/example-wasm/README.md

 ### Building the App

-Navigate to `example-wasm/` and build the app (the output will be located in the `build` folder and is minified):
+Navigate to `example-wasm/` and build the app (the output will be located in the `build/` folder and is minified):

 ```sh
 cd example-wasm